 - Include your keyword in the alt text of your images.

-- Add relevant links of your other posts to your content.
+- Add relevant links to your other posts to your content.
 This process is known as internal linking and such links are called inbound links.
 The primary purpose of this is that it keeps users on your site.

 The more time a user spends on your site, it suggests to Google that your content is well received and may be valuable.
 In response, Google might increase the ranking of that content.

-Most beginners in an attempt to rank high on search engines, they adopt the unethical approach of stuffing their blogpost with keywords.
+Most beginners in an attempt to rank high on search engines, adopt the unethical approach of stuffing their blogpost with keywords.